 - Ensure our students receive the highest quality education in modern, well-maintained school facilities

 The current PPEL is set to expire in 2026.
-Securing these funding streams now will allow for growth into the next decade—and allow us to invest in the future of our community.
+Securing these funding streams now allows for growth into the next decade—and investment in the future of our community.

 Our school buildings deteriorate over time due to normal wear and tear.
 We know that well-maintained, updated facilities can enhance the learning environment, improve safety, and provide our students and staff with modern amenities.

 Our two main funding streams—the Physical Plant and Equipment Levy (PPEL) and the Statewide Penny of Sales Tax (SAVE)—do not generate enough revenue to cover the annual maintenance costs for our facilities, in addition to supporting technology needs for students and classrooms (including our 1:1 initiative), and buses and other vehicles.
 Therefore, a separate funding source, such as a bond referendum, is necessary for capital projects and major infrastructure updates.

 We have a proud history in Waukee CSD of maintaining our facilities and not deferring maintenance to the extent possible.
 Without a referendum, we would need to transition to a model that includes deferred maintenance.
 This presents challenges in the long run, such as changes in materials and ongoing inflation, in tandem with the overall decline in the quality of the experiences for those using the facilities.
 In this model, the cost of returning our facilities to their original quality would become increasingly expensive over time.

 The majority of the school property taxes that are paid go into the general fund.
 The general fund pays for the day-to-day costs of operating our District, with the staff costs comprising the largest portion of the budget.
 Because schools are funded on student enrollment and that count is a year behind, we educate approximately 500 students annually with no additional revenue for them from the state.
 As such, we have one of the lowest per student expenditures in Iowa.